Develop a Service with Docker¶

 Note

-Building the service component may take a while.
-You can track the progress via the logs in the Build Details pane.
-Once the build process is complete, the build status changes to Success.
+Building the service may take a while.
+Track the progress via the logs in the Build Details pane.
+Once complete, the build status changes to Success.

 Info